canonical/charm-storage-connector/README.md

-# iSCSI Connector Charm
+# Storage Connector Charm

 ## Overview

 This charm configures a unit to connect to a storage endpoint, either iSCSI or Fibre Channel.
-It acts as a subordinate charm, which can be deployed on any baremetal or virtual machine, alongside a main charm.
-It is not supported in containers due to lack of ability for lxd containers to access iscsi and fiberchannel hardware of the underlying kernel.
+It acts as a subordinate charm, which can be deployed on any bare metal or virtual machine, alongside a main charm.
+It is not supported in containers due to lack of ability for lxd containers to access iSCSI and Fibre Channel hardware of the underlying kernel.

 If you configure this charm for iSCSI, it will:
 - Generate an iSCSI initiator name and put it in /etc/iscsi/initiatorname.iscsi
 - Install the package multipath-tools
-- Configure /etc/multipath/conf.d/storage-connector-multipath.conf for the correct array
+- Configure multipath under /etc/multipath/conf.d directory
 - Restart the services iscsid, open-iscsi
 - Perform an iSCSI discovery against a target
 - Login to the target